Arielle Egozi —writer, director, occassional rapper

 A she/they creating through the perspective of a first-gen kid of immigrants in a queer body with a neurodivergent mind.

-Influences include: 90s skate culture, strippers, brazilian tropicalia, vernacular modernism, mal ojos, girls on the block, japanese avant-garde, brutalist web, grief rituals
+Influences include: 90s skate culture, strippers, brazilian tropicalia, vernacular modernism, mal ojos, girlhood, japanese avant-garde, brutalist web, grief rituals

 How would